 25) Nested Tables Test – Check if your site uses nested tables, which can slow down page rendering in the user’s browser.

 27) Frameset Test – Check if your website uses frames.
 Programmers use frames to display several HTML documents at the same time.
-The user gets to see a complete web page, but visiting spiders just see many unrelated pages.
+The user gets to see a complete web page, but visiting spiders see many unrelated pages.

 28) Site Loading Speed Test – It calculates the total load time of your site.
-HOW TO FIX To resolve this problem, you are advised to: reduce the number of your HTTP resources use gzip compression, use HTTP caching, move all CSS style rules into a single, external and minified CSS file, minify all JS files and, if possible, try combining them into a single external JS file include external CSS files before external JS files place your JS scripts at the bottom of your page optimize your web graphics.
+HOW TO FIX To resolve this problem, you are advised to reduce the number of your HTTP resources, use gzip compression, use HTTP caching, move all CSS style rules into a single, external, and minified CSS file, minify all JS files, and if possible, try combining them into a single external JS file include external CSS files before external JS files place your JS scripts at the bottom of your page optimize your web graphics.

 31) Directory Browsing Test – Check if your server allows directory browsing.
 If directory browsing is disabled, visitors will not browse your directory by accessing the directory directly (if there is no index.html file).
 This will protect your files from being exposed to the public.
 Apache webserver allows directory browsing by default.
-Disabling directory browsing is generally a good idea from a security standpoint.
+Turning off directory browsing is generally a good idea from a security standpoint.
 Libwww-Perl Access Test Check if your server allows access from User-agent Libwww-Perl.
 Botnet scripts that automatically look for vulnerabilities in your software are sometimes identified as User-Agent libwww-Perl.

 33) Website IP Check – Check the IP address of your website.